ppy/osu-wiki/news/2023/2023-10-23-beatmap-spotlights-season-10-autumn-2023.md

 Did somebody mention the word *nostalgic*?
 Couldn't go further than this one certain LESJUH DIFFICULTY.

-Despite it's technically perceived age, Lesjuh's creation aged like wine and remains vital, hooking, and a significant achievement both gameplay- and mapping-wise with its timeless flow and rhythm usage, all coalescing into a drowning and challenging experience.
+Despite its technically perceived age, Lesjuh's creation aged like fine wine and remains vital, hooking, and a significant achievement both gameplay- and mapping-wise with its timeless flow and rhythm usage, all coalescing into a drowning and challenging experience.

 13 years down the line, one couldn't tell it's really *that old* if not for the *eccentric* song choice, taking us straight to a different era.
 Let's all dance together to the rhythm of Caramelldansen!